 This is also an opportunity to address any mistakes you’ve made in your work with your recommender.
 Let them know how you’ve learned from mistakes and corrected them.
 If your recommender had a role in helping you improve, thank them for doing so.
 If you want the recommender to address and questionable areas or gaps in your résumé, discuss that, too.

 Finally, make sure you let your recommender know the outcome of your job or application process.
 Along with following up on your recommendation, keep in touch after the process is over.
 You never know when you’ll need another reference (This may be a good opportunity to put them on your holiday card list).

-Here’s the secret about successfully navigating references: keep in mind most people want to help you.
+The secret about successfully navigating references is to keep in mind that most people want to help you.
 Unless you’ve shown consistently poor work habits or done something unmentionable on the job or in the classroom, your recommender will want to write you the best reference they can.
 Your job is to put them in the best position to do so.

 Dr. Jill Goldenziel teaches law, leadership, and security studies at Marine Corps University-Command and Staff College.
-Jill is also a public speaker and consultant.
+She is also a public speaker and consultant.

 This article was originally published on Fast Company: https://www.fastcompany.com/90630152/4-tips-to-ask-for-a-recommendation-from-someone-youve-lost-touch-with